Slowing Washington wildfires expected to bring some relief in air quality

 With smoke drifting eastward from the Puget Sound area, air quality across virtually the whole state was considered “unhealthy” or “very unhealthy” Saturday, according to the state Department of Ecology.

-Officials urged people to remain inside, and not to expect to find a secret refuge from the ashy haze spawned by wildfires that have raged this week across California, Oregon and Washington, claiming homes and lives, including a 1-year old from Renton.
+Officials urged people to remain inside, and not to expect to find a secret refuge from the ashy haze spawned by wildfires that have raged this week across California, Oregon and Washington, claiming homes and lives, including a 1-year-old from Renton.

 “There are no pockets of clean air to retreat to this weekend.
 Your favorite campground or hiking trail isn’t going to be magically shielded from smoke, no matter what the elevation,” wrote Ranil Dhammapala, of the state Department of Ecology, on the department’s smoke information blog.